gramineproject/gramine/CHARTER.rst

    other than those that are reasonable and applied on a non-discriminatory basis to all Collaborators in the Project community.

-e.
-The Project will operate in a transparent, open, collaborative, and ethical manner at all times.
+5. The Project will operate in a transparent, open, collaborative, and ethical manner at all times.
 The output of all Project discussions, proposals, timelines, decisions, and status should be made open and easily visible to all.
 Any potential violations of this requirement should be reported